Landeskog, Rantanen lift Avs to 6-4 win over Stars

-DENVER (AP) - Gabriel Landeskog scored twice, including the winner with 3:20 remaining, Mikko Rantanen added two more on the power play and the Colorado Avalanche recovered after blowing a three-goal lead and beat the Dallas Stars 6-4 on Saturday night.
+Landeskog scored twice, including the winner with 3:20 remaining, Mikko Rantanen added two more on the power play and the Avalanche recovered after blowing a three-goal lead to beat the Dallas Stars 6-4 on Saturday night.

+"I'm fortunate to be part of such a good line that finds different ways to score goals," Landeskog said.

+Colorado's top unit came through once again as Landeskog, Rantanen and Nathan MacKinnon combined for nine points.
+Landeskog started things off on the right note with a power-play goal.
+He made sure it ended on a good note, too.

 Landeskog, Matt Calvert and Rantanen staked Colorado to a 3-0 lead during a first period in which the Avalanche had two goals disallowed due to goaltender interference.